Hebaabbas/Fruits_market/README.md

 ## Testing:
 I have manually tested this project by doing the following:
-1. Tested the code using PEP8 website and there are no problmes.
+1. Tested the code using two different python formatters website and there are no problems.
 2. Tested the code in my local terminal and the Code Institure Heroku terminal.

 ## Bugs